-- We recommend you present for 20 minutes, reserving 20 minutes for discussion.
-However, you have 40 minutes to use as you prefer.
-If you present for more than 20 minutes this will reduce the time available for Q&A and the chair will end your portion of the session at 40 minutes. - As you begin, note what materials (an online handout, printed handouts, shared slides, etc.) are available to your audience.
-If you have printed handouts, have the panel chair distribute them rather than having people come forward. - Use the microphone if in a room in which one is available (i.e all plenary sessions like keynotes and book award).
+- As you begin, note what materials (an online handout, printed handouts, shared slides, etc.) are available to your audience.
+If you have printed handouts, have the panel chair distribute them rather than having people come forward. - Use the microphone if in a room in which one is available (i.e. all plenary sessions like keynotes and book award).
 This helps all listeners to follow your talk and is often connected to an FM monitoring system for those with hearing impairments. - Speak at a reasonable pace to make sure your talk is easy to follow for everyone in your audience. - If your slides contain images, describe them.
 This practice supports the inclusion of participants with low vision and makes your images more purposeful for everyone.
 Detailed auditory descriptions are best prepared in advance and avoid a bare description merely of what is in the photo communicate meaning if that is clear and pertinent to those who can see the images. - If you use videos during your presentation, make sure that they are captioned. - If you are addressing your audience, avoid using explicitly gendered terms like "ladies and gentlemen" and "guys."
 Instead, consider more gender-neutral options, like "everyone," "folks," "all," etc. - If you are addressing a specific member of the audience during the discussion, refer to them by their name or as they/them until you are made aware of their pronouns.

-2023 Guidelines for Inclusive Chairing North American Society for Social Philosophy
+2024 Guidelines for Inclusive Chairing North American Society for Social Philosophy